-The State Archive of Lucerne (Switzerland) is a excellent source for this topic.
+The State Archive of Lucerne (Switzerland) is an excellent source for this topic.
 I found valuable information on emigration which is always also a topic of immigration.
-Maybe specific for the Swiss emigration was the a large share of emigrants headed to foreign countries to be soldiers in foreign armies.
+Maybe specific for the Swiss emigration was a large share of emigrants headed to foreign countries to be soldiers in foreign armies. immigration emigration 19th century

 In Northern Europe, many immigrants departed from Dutch or German ports like Amsterdam and Bremen.
 Later, when immigration from Central and Eastern Europe was on the rise, immigrants often had to travel down the Danube River to Black Sea ports like Constanta and Varna.
 From there, they had to endure weeks or months at sea aboard sailing ships subject to the vagaries of wind and weather.
-By the way the Emigration Museum in Bremen, Germany is an excellent museum and I recommend to visit this institution when you there.
-I had much fun and it was quite educating.
+By the way the Emigration Museum in Bremen, Germany is an excellent museum and I recommend visiting this institution when you are there.
+I had a lot of fun and it was quite educating. immigration emigration 19th century

 The spread of the railroads across Europe in the mid-1800s greatly shortened travel time to embarkation ports, while the introduction of steamships cut passage time from weeks to days, in the case of the fastest ships.
 Ships also increased in size, some carrying more than 1,000 immigrants in steerage class.

 Except in places where immigration was restricted—like the Russian Empire—it was fairly easy to travel from an obscure European village to the United States by the late 19th century.
 A potential immigrant contracted with a shipping company agent, often a local cleric or teacher, who informed the head office at the departure port.
 The agent then received a departure date and ticket voucher, which he passed along to the immigrant, who boarded a train for the port city.
 If the port of embarkation was Bremen, immigrants could almost step directly from the train onto their ship—the city had a railroad track leading right onto the docks.